-We then proceed to identifying the fund managers' identities on Facebook and successfully match the profiles of 3,984 (or 39.7%) of the 10,029 fund managers in the final sample.
-This coverage ratio compares well with common statistics on Facebook membership indicating that roughly six in ten U.S. American adults use or have used Facebook at some point in their lives.
+lives.
 Figure 2 illustrates our coverage of Facebook-identified fund managers relative to the total number of fund managers in the Morningstar benchmark universe who satisfy the prior filters across the sample period.
-The share of Facebook-identified fund managers increases throughout the sample period peaking in 2018, where our sample includes the Facebook profiles of 45% of all then-active fund managers running the U.S-domiciled benchmark universe of actively managed U.S. equity mutual funds.
+The share of Facebook-identified fund managers increases throughout the sample period peaking in 2018, when our sample covers the Facebook profiles of 45% of all then-active fund managers running the U.S-domiciled benchmark universe of actively managed U.S. equity mutual funds.